KhoiLuu-AIBA/ism2411-data-cleaning-copilot/reflection.md

 I let Copilot know the variables name that I need and want.
 I also let them know that I have just learned Python so make it easy to understand.
 At first it try to teach me logging, I was thinking of removing it and but I think that I want to learn more to I start to learn about logging.

 ## What you learned
 I reckon that I learn how to promt with AI, how to vib coding like a computer science major.
 Though this assignment, I learn more about logging, which is fun and useful.
+I also know more about how to adopt AI into my work.